Magnas55/5143-Adv-Operating-Systems/Assignments/P01/README.md

 ## Known Issues
 - Input redirection functionality is currently unavailable.
-- The arrow and backspace keys do not function optimally.
+- The left and right arrow keys do not function as expected.

 ## Project Files
 | #  | File               | Description                                         |